Adaptive Feature Abstraction for Translating Video to Text: Introduction

-To realize these desiderata, the proposed decoding process for generating a sequence of words dynamically emphasizes different levels (CNN layers) of 3D convolutional features, to model important coarse or fine-grained spatiotemporal structure.
+To realize these desiderata, our proposed decoding process for generating a sequence of words dynamically emphasizes different levels (CNN layers) of 3D convolutional features, to model important coarse or fine-grained spatiotemporal structure.
 Additionally, the model adaptively attends to different locations within the feature maps at particular layers.
 While some previous models use 2D CNN features to generate video representations, our model adopts features from a deep 3D convolutional neural network (C3D).
-Such features have been shown to be effective for video representations, action recognition and scene understanding \citep{tran2014learning}, by learning the spatiotemporal features that can provide better appearance and motion information.
-In addition, the proposed model is inspired by the recent success of attention-based models that mimic human perception \citep{mnih2014recurrent,Attend}.
-Adaptive spatiotemporal feature representation, with dynamic feature abstraction, involves comparing and evaluating different levels of 3D convolutional feature maps.
-A challenge is that the features from different C3D levels have distinct dimensions.
-For example, low-level features provide fine resolution on localized spatiotemporal regions, while high-level features capture extended spatiotemporal space with less resolution.
-To enable direct comparisons between layers, we employ convolution operations to map different levels of features to the same semantic-space dimension.
+Such features have been shown to be effective for video representation, action recognition and scene understanding~\citep{tran2014learning}, by learning the spatiotemporal features that can provide better appearance and motion information.
+In addition, the proposed model is inspired by the recent success of attention-based models that mimic human perception~\citep{mnih2014recurrent,Attend}.

+The proposed model, dual Adaptive Feature Representation (dualAFR), involves comparing and evaluating different levels of 3D convolutional feature maps.
+However, there are three challenges that must be overcome to directly compare features between layers: (\emph{i}) the features from different C3D levels have distinct dimensions, undermining the direct use of a multi-layer perceptron (MLP) based attention model~\citep{Bahdanau2015iclr,Attend}; (\emph{ii}) the features represented in each layer are not spatiotemporally aligned, undermining our ability to quantify the value of features at a specific spatiotemporal location, based on information from {\em all} CNN layers; and (\emph{iii}) the semantic meaning of feature vectors from the convolutional filters of C3D varies across layers, making it difficult to feed the features into the same RNN decoder.

+To address these issues, one may use either pooling or MLPs to map different levels of features to the similar semantic-space dimension.
+However, these approaches either lose feature information or have too many parameters to generalize well.
+In our approach, we employ convolution operations to achieve spatiotemporal alignment among C3D features from different levels and attention mechanisms to dynamically select context-dependent feature abstraction information.